Here’s why sitting is the new smoking

 Now that we know how unhealthy prolonged sitting can be, it’s time to make a change.
 Get up and move while in the office, and try to gradually shave off your sitting time till it’s less than five hours a day.

 Being healthier will also benefit you financially: when you don’t have conditions such as diabetes, obesity, etc., it’s easier to obtain coverage under life insurance.
+Make sure you are covered under a critical illness plan.

 Let us match you with a qualified financial representative